jupyterhub/the-littlest-jupyterhub/docs/contributing/dev-setup.rst

       sudo docker exec -it tljh-dev /bin/bash

 #.
-Run the installer from inside the container (see step above):
+Run the bootstrapper from inside the container (see step above):
    The container image is already set up to default to a ``dev`` install, so it'll install from your local repo rather than from github.

    .. code-block:: console

-      bash /srv/src/installer/install.bash
+      python3 /srv/src/bootstrap/bootstrap.py

    The primary hub environment will also be in your PATH already for convenience.